garygr2002/Rebalance/README.md

 ### Portfolio Weight Stock

 The weight stock begins at column 108, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to equity (or stock) investments.
-If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to equities.
+If this field, and that for bonds, cash and real estate sum to 100, then the specified weight is actually a percent assigned to stocks.

 ### Portfolio Weight Bond

 The weight bond begins at column 115, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to bond investments.
-If this field, and that for equities, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.
+If this field, and that for stocks, cash and real estate sum to 100, then the specified weight is actually a percent assigned to bonds.

 ### Portfolio Weight Cash

 The weight cash begins at column 122, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to cash investments (e.g. checking or savings accounts, or CDs).
-If this field, and that for equities, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.
+If this field, and that for stocks, bonds and real estate sum to 100, then the specified weight is actually a percent assigned to cash.

 ### Portfolio Weight Real-Estate

 The weight real-estate begins at column 129, and may be up to 6 characters long.
 Its content is constrained to a non-negative number, possibly with a decimal point.
 Although conveniently specified as a percent, the value is actually a weight assigned to real estate investments (e.g. real property or shares in a trust).
-If this field, and that for equities, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.
+If this field, and that for stocks, bonds and cash sum to 100, then the specified weight is actually a percent assigned to real estate.

 ### Adjust from High

 The adjust-from-high flag begins at column 136, and may be up to 6 characters long.
 Its content is constrained to one of the following strings: "False", or "True".
 Case is not important.
 The adjust-from-high flag indicates to the software whether it should make an upward-revision of the preferred equity weight of the portfolio based on a ratio of today's value of the S&P 500 versus the high of the index.
 We assume by definition that the value of the S&P 500 today cannot be higher than its high.
 While the software will always make an equity weight adjustment for the ratio of the S&P 500 today versus its last close (assuming these preferences are both set), it will skip an additional today-versus-high adjustment on a per-portfolio basis if this flag is not set.
 Note that the user may skip all equity adjustments by simply not setting the preference for S&P 500 today.
-See the command line option -t.
+See the [-t sptd](#-today-sptd) command line option.

 ## Ticker File

 The ticker file is one of sixteen CSV files that act as input to the software.
 Files in this format are located in a directory named "ticker" located in the directory identified in the source preference.
 Files of this type have the prefix "ticker_" followed by a date designation in the format "yyyymmdd", and a file type of ".csv".
-When run with no command line options, the software will read, and use the ticker file that has the latest date that is not later than the date of the latest holding file.
+When run with no command line options, the software will read, and use the ticker file that has the latest date that is not later than the date of the latest [Holding File](#holding-file).
 The ticker contains information that is required to identify and categorize investments by type.
 "Tickers" is a catch-all name for open-end mutual funds, exchange-traded funds, individual stocks, individual bonds, or any sub-grouping of holding that occurs within an account.
-The key for the rows in the file is a mnemonic that should uniquely identify the investment in the institution where the ticker exists, or on the exchanges where it trades.
+The key for the rows in the file is a symbol that should uniquely identify the investment in the institution where the ticker exists, or on the exchanges where it trades.
 It can also be a unique mnemonic that has meaning only to the investor who owns the account.
-Tickers may appear in one or more accounts in the holding file with valuations that are not the same.
-The key for rows in the file is the ticker, and it should be unique.
+Tickers may appear in one or more accounts in the [Holding File](#holding-file) with valuations that are not the same.
+This would indicate different holdings in different accounts within the same, or different portfolio.
+To summarize, the key for rows in the file is the ticker symbol, and it should be unique.
 The following are the fields of a ticker file row.

 ### Ticker Character